Course Status: Not Currently Scheduled

 Continuing Education Credits

-The Athletic Field Maintenance and Construction course is approved for the following credits from professional organizations.
+The most recent offering of Athletic Field Maintenance and Construction was approved for the following credits from professional organizations.
+We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 NJ / CT Pesticide Applicators: 7 units in 3B and 13